go-playground/pure/README.md

 Pure is a fast radix-tree based HTTP router that sticks to the native implementations of Go's "net/http" package;
 in essence, keeping the handler implementations 'pure' by using Go 1.7's "context" package.

+This makes heavy usage of `github.com/go-playground/pkg` for HTTP abstractions.

 Why Another HTTP Router?
 ------------------------